 Your first stop is Eagle Point, site of Arizona’s newest and most exciting attraction, the Grand Canyon Skywalk!
 This horseshoe-shaped glass platform juts 70 feet past the canyon’s edge, giving you the spine-tingling sensation of walking on air hundreds of feet above the bottom of the Grand Canyon.
 If time permits, you can also tour Grand Canyon West’s Indian Village, where you can walk inside replicas of the traditional dwellings of many Southwest Native American Tribes.
 At the Eagle Point Amphitheatre, you might catch dancing and/or other cultural programs presented by the Hualapai Indian Tribe.

-A hearty BBQ lunch is served at Guano Point, and every single table has a view of the Grand Canyon!
+You will receive a box Lunch to enjoy at your leisure while visiting Grand Canyon West!
 Named for a now defunct mining operation, at Guano Point you can still walk around the promontory to view remnants of a tram line and other implements that still remain.

 Eventually, it’s time to head back to Las Vegas, and even with adding the Skywalk on to your day, this tour still averages less than 8 hours from *hotel to hotel.
 Space is limited, so book your seats today!